 Committee Comments

 The Fourth Amendment determines a person’s right to be free from excessive force at the time of the arrest.
 See infra Committee Comments to Model Instruction 4.40.
-However, different constitutional protections may apply at different custodial continuum junctures running from initial arrest to post-conviction incarceration.
-See Andrews v.
-Neer, 253 F.3d 1052, 1061 (8th Cir.
-2001).
-Precisely when the standards shift is the subject of debate.
+However, a review of Eighth Circuit case law indicates that status as pretrial detainee begins sometime after the arrest and completion of the booking process.
 See Wilson v.
-Spain, 209 F.3d 713, 715 (8th Cir.
-2000); see also Chambers v.
+Spain, 209 F.3d 713, 715-16 (8th Cir.
+2000) (discussing the split of the federal circuit courts on this issue, and history of the Eighth Circuit’s holdings); see also Chambers v.
 Pennycook, 641 F.3d 898, 905 (8th Cir.
-2011) (“We have noted the existence of a ‘legal twilight zone’ between arrest and sentencing, where it is unclear whether excessive force claims are governed by the Fourth Amendment or cases decided based on the Fourteenth Amendment and substantive due process.”) (quoting Wilson, 209 F.3d at 715)).

-The Eighth Circuit has not decided when the person’s status changes from “arrestee” to “pretrial detainee.”
-Andrews, 253 F.3d at 1060-61 (8th Circuit has not drawn a bright line rule dividing the end of arrestee’s status).
-However, a review of Eighth Circuit case law indicates that status as pretrial detainee begins sometime after the arrest and completion of the booking process.
-See Wilson, 209 F.3d at 715-16 (discussing the split of the federal circuit courts on this issue, and history of the 8th Circuit’s holdings); see also Chambers, 641 F.3d at 905 (“[I]t is appropriate to use a Fourth Amendment framework to analyze excessive force claims arising out of incidents occurring shortly after arrest.”); Davis v.
+2011) (“[I]t is appropriate to use a Fourth Amendment framework to analyze excessive force claims arising out of incidents occurring shortly after arrest.”); Davis v.
 White, 794 F.3d 1008, 1011 (8th Cir.
 2015) (Fourth Amendment’s “objective reasonableness” standard applies to excessive force claims that “arise before the end of a detainee’s booking process.”).
 The individual’s status as a pretrial detainee continues until they have been sentenced.
 Williams-El v.
 Johnson, 872 F.2d 224, 228-29 (8th Cir.
-1989) (a person convicted, not yet sentenced, is still a pretrial detainee); see also Wilson, 209 F.3d at 715.
+1989) (a person convicted, not yet sentenced, is still a pretrial detainee); Wilson, 209 F.3d at 715 (Eighth Amendment's ban on cruel and unusual punishment applies to excessive force claims brought by convicted prisoners serving their sentences).

 Once an individual becomes a pretrial detainee, the use of force is measured by a substantive due process standard of the Fifth and Fourteenth Amendments.
 Johnson-El v.
 Schoemehl, 878 F.2d 1043, 1048-49 (8th Cir.
 1989).
-In Kingsley v.
-Hendrickson, the Supreme Court held that the objective reasonableness standard applies to excessive force due process claims by pretrial detainees.
-576 U.S. 389, 396-99 (2015).

 In applying the objective reasonableness standard to detainees in jail, the Supreme Court “explained that a court must take account of the legitimate interests in managing a jail, acknowledging as part of the objective reasonableness analysis that deference to policies and practices needed to maintain order and institutional security is appropriate.”
 Id. at 399.
 The use of force must be objectively reasonable in the light of the situation presented.
 Andrews, 253 F.3d at 1060 (citing Johnson-El, 878 F.2d at 1048-49).
 When making this determination, the court must consider: (1) the need for applying force; (2) the relationship between that need and amount of force used; (3) the threat reasonably perceived; (4) the extent of injury inflicted; (5) whether force was used for punishment or instead to achieve a legitimate purpose such as maintaining order or security; and (6) whether a reasonable officer on the scene would have used such force under similar circumstances.
 Id. at 1061, n.7.